rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 Actions > Terminate Application

 ### 3.5 AWS Lambda Overview
-**AWS Lambda** lets you run code without provisioning or managing servers.
-You pay only for the compute time you consume.
+**AWS Lambda** lets you run code without provisioning or managing servers. **You pay only for the compute time you consume**.
 You can run code for virtually any type of application or backend service - all with zero administration.

-AWS Lambda:
+**AWS Lambda**:
-- enables the running of code without provisioning infrastructure
+- enables the running of code **without provisioning infrastructure**
 - only charged for usage based on execution time
 - charge depends on amount of memory requested for the function.
 Configurable memory from 128 to 3008 MB
 - integrates with many AWS services as S3, DynamoDb
 - enables event-driven workflows ( when i upload this file i want to trigger this function)
-- primary service for serverless architecture approach
+- primary service for **serverless** architecture approach

 AWS Lambda Advantages:
 - reduced maintenance requirements